edoardocattapan/ardo.github.io/_posts/2022-09-14-The-four-W's-and-one-H-of-Life.md

 A clear answering of these questions will usually frame a story, real or made up.

-By framing the story of Life, this can clarify the foundational values of a worldview.
+By framing the story of Life, this framework can clarify the foundational values of a worldview.

 ***Who* is you**.
 You cannot escape from your the identity of your conscience.